Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Experiments

-We evaluate our method, PAC, on four different datasets: DomainNet \cite{peng2019moment}, VisDA-17 \cite{peng2017visda}, Office-Home \cite{venkateswara2017Deep} and Office \cite{saenko2010adapting}.
+\textbf{Datasets.} We evaluated PAC on four different datasets: DomainNet \cite{peng2019moment}, VisDA-17 \cite{peng2017visda}, Office-Home \cite{venkateswara2017Deep} and Office \cite{saenko2010adapting}.
 DomainNet \cite{peng2019moment} is a recent large scale domain adaptation benchmark with 6 different visual domains and 345 classes.
-We use a subset of four domains (Clipart, Paintings, Real, and Sketch) and 126 classes for our experiments.
+We use a subset of 4 domains (Clipart, Paintings, Real, and Sketch) and 126 classes for our experiments.
 This subset had close to 36500 images per domain.
 A total of 7 different scenarios out of the possible 12 were used for evaluation.
-VisDA-17 is another large scale adaptation benchmark with a single adaptation scenario : the source domain consists of 152,398 synthetic images from 12 categories, and the target domain consists of 55,388 real images.
-Office-Home \cite{venkateswara2017Deep} is a dataset with 65 categories of objects found in typical office and home environments.
-It has 4 different visual domains (Art, Clipart, Product, and Real), and we evaluate our methods on all 12 different adaptation scenarios.
-The 4 domains have close to 3800 images on average.
-Office \cite{saenko2010adapting} is a dataset of objects of 31 different categories commonly found in an office.
-It has 3 different categories---amazon, webcam and dslr, with approx. 2800, 800 and 500 images respectively.
-Following \cite{saito2019semi} we evaluated only on the 2 cases with amazon as the target domain, since the other two domains have a lot fewer images.
+VisDA-17 is another large benchmark with a single adaptation scenario : the source domain (the VisDA "train" split) consists of 152,398 synthetic images from 12 categories, and the target domain (the VisDA "validation" split) consists of 55,388 real images.
+Office-Home \cite{venkateswara2017Deep} and Office \cite{saenko2010adapting} datasets are relatively smaller in size with images of objects typically found in office and home environments.
+More details and the performance comparison for these datasets are in Appendix \ref{sec:full-results}.

-For each dataset and adaptation scenario, following \cite{saito2019semi}, we use one-shot and three-shot settings for evaluation, where one and three target labels per class are available to the learner respectively.
+For each adaptation scenario, following \cite{saito2019semi}, we use 1-shot and 3-shot settings for evaluation, where 1 and 3 target labels per class are available to the learner respectively (See appendix \ref{sec:diff-shots} for an analysis varying the number of target shots).
 For each scenario, 3 examples in the target domain are held out for validation, except in VisDA-17 where 20 examples per class were held out because of the fewer number of categories.